larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Anyway, I don't keep track of this stuff too.
 OK, let's see here.
 (10:31)
-Here is more AMF farm.
+Here is more AMF arm.
 Here it is finding cubes and
 picking them up and stacking cubes.
 Did you copy demo?
 This one?